GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 **Water Seasonality**

-This product does not yet identify consecutive months but rather the frequency of wet observations in the year, based on the WOfS product.
+This product does not yet identify consecutive months but rather the frequency of wet observations in the year, based on the WO product.
 Therefore, monthly statements are unlikely to be consistent across the continent.
 Mangroves are currently the only consistently identified NAV and water cannot be easily observed beneath their canopies, which are often dense.
 Hence, the hydroperiod (and hence seasonality metrics) should be treated with some caution.

 **Water State**